To get a title for an old camper

 • The VIN number is recorded correctly

-• There is no safety issues for legal road use
+• There are no safety issues for legal road use

 Step 4.
 Pay the Fees

 Pay the fees for both your title and tag if you wish to plate the camper right away.
-The tag you should receive on the spot, and the new title should be sent to you in the mail in the next week or two.
+You should receive the tag on the spot, and the new title should be sent to you in the mail in the next week or two.

 If you don’t need to bring the camper in for a visual inspection, you can wait for your new title to arrive via mail and then go in and register for your tag.